FISHTRAPS AND FOLKLORE

 Folklore deems that the word Wallog meant unusual, quirky or not quite right.
 Obviously the phenomenon of the causeway promoted otherworld possibilities.
 Such feelings still spring to the forefront of the mind as at low water the bouldered causeway seems to beckon one to walk on its dreamlike surface over the sea and out beyond the horizon.
 Such notions also occur whilst walking amongst the remains of the sunken forest often exposed on Borth beach.
 History maintains that Wallog is a mans name, Gwallawg (Hirsute One) who figures in early Welsh poetry (G. Morgan, pers. comm., 2003).
 This is Gwallog ap Lleenog who came to Wales from the north of Britain towards the end of the 6th century and was mentioned in a poetic dialogue between Gwyddno Garanhir and Gwyn ap Nudd (Stephens, 1853, pp.43-62).
 He is supposedly buried at Llanddeiniol.

-The gored at Wallog is far older than any of those at Morfa Mawr and has traditionally been attributed to Gwyddno Garanhir.
+The gored at Wallog could be older than those at Morfa Mawr as it has been traditionally attributed to Gwyddno Garanhir.
 If this is so, then it is the one mentioned in The Book of Taliesin that was entwined with the Mabinogion stories.
 Mabinogion is a pluralised version of the original term mabinogi, which means boyhood, thus Tales of Boyhood.
 It may also mean the tales that an apprentice poet or story teller had to know.
 The Mabinogion and associated stories are a collection of tales originating from the 11th and 12th centuries; concentrating on the coastal regions of Wales.
 They were the accumulation of much older stories from the dawn of Celtic civilisation, brilliantly elaborated and embellished by the Welsh.
 Compiled by Lady Charlotte Guest, from ancient texts, these tales eventually appeared in print in the 19th century.
 Due to the great age of their settings, geophysical differences are detectable, especially pertaining to sea level changes.